treehouses/luftballon/README.md

 `./installAwsCli.sh`

-Then, configure your AWS CLI.
+Then, configure your AWS CLI with [`aws configure`](https://docs.aws.amazon.com/cli/latest/reference/configure/index.html).
 Please consult [this page](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html) for setting up your AWS CLI if you use the AWS CLI at the first time.
 Also, [this page](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds-create)
 explains the configuration basics.